FAQ

 How did you learn this technique?

-I am self-taught in embroidery and fiber art and have developed my style and working methods through over 40 years of experimentation and practice.
+I am self-taught in embroidery and fiber art and have developed my style and working methods through 50 years of experimentation and practice.
 I am inspired by 17th century English “stumpwork” or raised embroidery and have figured out my own way of achieving a 3-dimensional effect.
-I learned about visual communication, color and design as an illustration student at the Rhode Island School of Design (IL 1978).
+I learned about visual communication, color, and design as an illustration student at the Rhode Island School of Design (IL 1978).

 Do you teach classes?